Home Owner Coalition

 Collect Fees when Houses Sell

 When a house is sold in your subdivision, closing attorneys can send your Association any overdue fees on that property.
 They can only do this if they can call your Treasurer to see what fees are overdue.
 When your officers change, send an email to local real estate lawyers with the name and phone number(s) of the Treasurer, so lawyers can contact him or her.
 This is a normal real estate process, at no cost to Associations.
-(Lawyers: if you're not listed, tell us.)
+(Local lawyers: if you're not listed, tell us.)

 Newsletters